The Forum

 By returning to 1982-3 and the introduction of the CD we can gain a different perspective on the analogue and digital divide.
 The CD was an exciting development.
 It claimed to provide sonic improvements over records.
 In terms of technical measures such as signal-to-noise ratio, and dynamic range records were inferior.
 The idea that the CD format was a technological and sonic breakthrough generated excitement, interest and uptake.
 People appreciated the opportunity provided by digital music.
 Yet few people had become aware of the technical, sonic and artistic developments made with 12-inch singles.
 Outside of some knowledgeable dance music fans, most people did not know about the capabilities of the 12-inch single.
 The 12-inch Single narrowed the gap between the technical capabilities of CD and records.
 Now recording engineers did not have to remove notes under 40 Hz, and in some cases 50hz, add compression and reduce channel separation.
 The 12-inch single was an important breakthrough that did not receive the recognition it deserved.
 Now all these years later it is good to address this oversight and pay homage to all those responsible for some glorious music that is available on the 12-inch single.

-Musicman replied 6 months, 3 weeks ago 1 Member · 0 Replies
+Musicman replied 8 months ago 1 Member · 0 Replies

 • 0 Replies